themeddev/personal-Portfolio/README.md

 ## 🌱 Contribution

 Suggestions for improvements in Ahmed's Portfolio are welcomed.
-Feel free to leave an issue or fork the project to implement your ideas.
+Feel free to leave an issue or fork the project to implement your ideas.np